 9. What about in ten?

 In 10 years I absolutely want to still be creating but I want to expand into other industries and platforms that I haven’t yet explored.
-I don’t really have a plan, but I think that’s the best part about it.
+I don’t really have a plan, but I think that’s the best part of it.

 10. What do you hope to achieve with your art?

 I don’t have an end goal in mind when it comes to my art.
-I just want to keep creating and whatever happens will happen.
+I just want to keep creating and whatever happens, will happen.
 I’m open to experimenting and diving into new avenues so I feel like the possibilities are endless.

 11. Now, tell us a little more about you as a person: what is your favourite food?